To complete the Honors College, an honors student must finish the following:

 - Achieve a cumulative GPA of 3.25 at the time of graduation

 - Engage in regular mentoring/coaching sessions with our advising staff

 - Complete a minimum number of honors experiences (courses, honors contracts in non-honors classes, or co/extra-curricular activities via the honors points process) commensurate to the student’s honors track

 - Complete capstone requirements (thesis, major project, or similar)

 If an honors student has completed the requirements of the Honors College and plans to graduate from the Honors College within the next year, the student should complete the Honors College Exit Survey.

 Recognition at graduation

 Honors Convocation.
-Students graduating in the Honors Program are recognized at a special Honors Convocation and reception the week prior to general University commencement exercises, to which graduates' family and friends are also invited.
+Students graduating in the Honors College are recognized at a special Honors Convocation and reception the week prior to general University commencement exercises, to which graduates' family and friends are also invited.
 At the Convocation, graduates are awarded sashes and faculty mentors are recognized.

 Honors sashes.
-The Honors Program distributes sashes to its graduates during its semi-annual Honors Convocation ceremonies.
+The Honors College distributes sashes to its graduates during its semi-annual Honors Convocation ceremonies.
 Each graduate will be sashed by his or her Honors thesis mentor while crossing the stage; this process is analogous to hooding ceremonies for graduate degrees.
-The Honors sash, which may be worn during all subsequent University and college/school commencement exercises, is a symbol of the graduate's four-year commitment to the Honors Program.
+The Honors sash, which may be worn during all subsequent University and college/school commencement exercises, is a symbol of the graduate's four-year commitment to the Honors College.
 In order to receive a sash, a graduating honors student must attend Honors Convocation.
 Sashes will not be distributed to graduates either before or after the ceremony and sashes are not available for purchase.

 Herz Gold Medal.
 The Herz Gold Medal is awarded by the University to the graduating senior with the highest GPA each semester.